 What is Amazon S3?

-Amazon Web Services (AWS) offers the cloud-based object storage solution known as Amazon S3 (Simple Storage solution).
+Amazon Web Services (AWS) offers the cloud-based object storage solution known as AWS S3 (Simple Storage solution).
 It allows users to store and retrieve vast amounts of data, such as files, images, videos, and backups, securely and with high durability.
 Amazon S3 is designed for scalability, reliability, and cost-effectiveness, making it an ideal choice for businesses and developers looking to store and access data in the cloud without worrying about the underlying infrastructure.
-With a simple and intuitive interface, users can easily manage their data and control access to their stored objects, making Amazon S3 a fundamental service for various cloud-based applications and use cases.
+With a simple and intuitive interface, users can easily manage their data and control access to their stored objects, making AWS S3 a fundamental service for various cloud-based applications and use cases.

 How Amazon S3 works